If you’re experiencing heel pain, you’re not alone.

 Apply an ice pack for twenty minutes, twice a day, to your heel to bring down inflammation, redness, and pain.

 Simple stretches, performed once or twice a day for 10-15 minutes can improve the strength and flexibility of the Plantar Fascia ligament and surrounding muscles and tissue.
 A strong, flexible arch is an arch that can withstand greater impact and weight!

 Orthotic inserts like Heel Seats designed especially for Plantar Fasciitis sufferers can raise the arch to an optimal level to absorb impact and distribute weight.
 Orthotics also relieve pain by taking the pressure off Heel Spurs and cushioning the heel of the foot.

 Heel Seats are clinically tested and proven to reduce the symptoms and causes of heel pain.
-The patented design gently lifts and realigns the Plantar Fascia to its normal position, allowing for the resolution of painful bone spurs.
+The patented design gently lifts and realigns the Plantar Fascia to its normal position, allowing for the resolution of painful bone spurs or microtrauma.
 Heel Seats increase comfort in standing and walking by adding a dense, cushioning layer to the fatty pad of the heel, which may have become thin and worn due to overtaxing pressure.
 These unique orthotic inserts also apply therapeutic acupressure to the heel bone, encouraging a natural healing response.
 Read complete product details.